Evaluation of the effectiveness of coniferous-phytogenic feed additives against eimeriosis infestation in calves

 Clinical Observation and Diagnostic Procedures

-Clinical observation and thermometry were conducted for the animals included in the experiments.
+Clinical observations and body temperature measurements were conducted for the animals included in the experiments.
 To diagnose eimeriosis in the CG and EG calves, fecal samples were taken from the rectum and examined by the Fülleborn's method [21-23] according to the State Standard (GOST) 25383-82 at the veterinary parasitology diagnostic laboratory of the Vyatka State Medical University.
 Following the GOST, the presence of up to 1,000 oocysts in 1 g of feces (for E. bovis and E. zuernii) indicates a negligible infestation, up to 5,000 an infestation of moderate severity, and over 5,000 a severe infestation.
 To differentiate the types of Eimeria spp., we used the guide composed by M.V.
 Krylov (1996).
 According to the results of scatoscopy, the prevalence and infestation intensity (II) were calculated in three drops of flotation fluid, in 1 g of feces [1-3].

 Efficacy Evaluation

 The microscopic examination of 10 fecal samples taken from calves of the 1st CG showed the presence of unsporulated oocysts E. bovis and E. ellipsoidalis (Fig. 1a, b) only 14 days after the beginning of the experiment in four samples with the prevalence of E. bovis equal to 30% and the prevalence of E. ellipsoidalis of 10%.
-The II of calves aged 19-21 days with E. bovis infestation ranged from 1 to 52, and in calves with E. ellipsoidalis infestation, it equaled 10 oocysts, which corresponds to a negligible degree of infestation (Table 1).
-However, one calf showed signs of diarrheal dyspeptic syndrome (DDS).
+The infestation intensity (II) of calves aged 19-21 days with E. bovis infestation ranged from 1 to 52, and in calves with E. ellipsoidalis infestation, it equaled 10 oocysts, which corresponds to a negligible degree of infestation (Table 1).
+However, one calf showed symptoms of diarrheal dyspeptic syndrome (DDS).

 In the scatoscopy of the CG calves after 28 days of the experiment, only E. bovis oocysts were found in five samples.
-The II of calves aged 33-35 days increased and ranged from 2 to 98 oocysts.
+The infestation intensity (II) of calves aged 33-35 days increased and ranged from 2 to 98 oocysts.
 In three calves, the degree of infestation was negligible, and in two, it had moderate severity with an II equal to 2.5 ± 0.71 oocysts in the Goryaev chamber or 2,777.5 oocysts/1 g of feces; signs of DDS were noted.

 Similar dynamics of prevalence and II of E. bovis were observed on the 42nd day of the experiment.
 The percentage of infested calves aged 47-49 days was 50, and the degree of infestation ranged from 1 to 90 oocysts.
 In three calves, the degree of infestation was weak, and in two, it was average with an II equal to 2±0 oocysts in the Goryaev chamber or 2,222 oocysts/1 g of feces and signs of DDS.
 One calf with signs of DDS had a mixed infestation caused by E. bovis and E. ellipsoidalis species with an II equal to 8 and 30 oocysts in three drops of flotation fluid.

 The thermometry parameters of the heifers of the 1st CG during the entire experiment ranged from 38.2 to 39.9°C. Elevated indicators were recorded in animals with signs of DDS.
-In the study of the fecal samples taken from calves of the 1st EG, immature oocysts of E. bovis and E. ellipsoidalis were detected only in three animals after 28 days of the experiment after the calves had received the CPI at a dose of 5.0 and 10.0 ml (Table 1).
+In the study of the fecal samples taken from calves in the 1st experimental group, immature oocysts of E. bovis and E. ellipsoidalis were detected only in three animals after 28 days of the experiment after the calves had received the CPI at a dose of 5.0 and 10.0 ml (Table 1).
 The prevalence of E. bovis in calves was 20%, and the II ranged from 4 to 9 oocysts.
 Infestation caused by E. ellipsoidalis was found in one calf with an II equal to 22 oocysts.
 Since the degree of infestation with E. bovis and E. ellipsoidalis was negligible, there were no signs of diarrhea.
 Thermometry indicators of heifers of the 1st EG during the entire experiment ranged from 38.1 to 39.8°C. Elevated indicators were recorded in animals at the beginning of the study before the introduction of CPI in calves with signs of alimentary dyspepsia.

-In the study of the fecal samples obtained from calves of the 2nd EG, immature E. bovis oocysts were detected at the beginning of the experiment before giving the CSA feed additive with a prevalence equal to 40% and II from 6 to 120 oocysts (Table 2).
-In one calf, the degree of lesion was negligible, and in three, moderate with an II equal to 2.3 ± 1.52 oocysts in the Goryaev chamber or 2555.3 oocysts/1 g of feces; signs of gastroenteritis were noted.
+In the study of the fecal samples obtained from calves of the 2nd EG, immature E. bovis oocysts were detected at the beginning of the experiment before giving the CSA feed additive showed a 40% prevalence and II from 6 to 120 oocysts (Table 2).
+In one calf, the degree of lesion was negligible, and in three, moderate with an II equal to 2.3 ± 1.52 oocysts in the Goryaev chamber or 2555.3 oocysts/1 g of feces; symptoms of gastroenteritis were observed.
 After 14 and 28 days of the experiment after giving the CSA feed additive at a dose of 5.0 and 10.0 ml, there was a decreased tendency both in the percentage of infested animals to 20 and 10% and the infestation degree by 86.2 and 55.5%, respectively.
 The thermometry parameters of the heifers in the 1st EG during the entire experiment ranged from 38.4 to 39.4°C. Elevated indicators were recorded in animals at the beginning of studies before the introduction of the CSA feed additive in calves with signs of catarrhal gastroenteritis.

 Figures & Tables

-- Both preparations were willingly consumed by calves and contributed to the elimination of signs of DDS and gastroenteritis.
+2. Both preparations were willingly consumed by calves and contributed to the elimination of signs of DDS and gastroenteritis.
 This aspect is consistent with recent trends in animal nutrition, where the focus has shifted towards natural, animal-friendly feed additives that not only prevent diseases but also promote overall well-being [28, 29].

 Given the increasing concerns about antibiotic resistance and the emphasis on sustainable livestock practices, the use of such natural additives could be a significant step forward.
 However, it is crucial to note that while these results are promising, further long-term studies are needed to assess the broader impacts of these additives on animal health, productivity, and the environment.